Zsailer/shorten/README.md

   2. list your aliases and
   3. search aliases by leading characters.

+Let me know if you experience any issues!

 ## Things you can do

 **Create an alias.** Call `shorten` (from anywhere!) on any command and give it an alias.